ChaconLima/api-optimization/README.md

 In this problem, the SimulateAnneling algorithm was used in conjunction with the concept of 1Opt exchanges.

-endpoint used receives an application in json with the data from the knapsack problem, and returns a document in json, with optimized result of the problem.
+The endpoint used receives an application in json with the data from the knapsack problem, and returns a document in json, with optimized result of the problem.

 - Usage Endpoint: